-Attribute / Metric Interim Performance Target (Year 10) Completion Criteria (Year 20) Justification Species-specific attributes South-eastern glossy black cockate 00 Quality and availability of food and foraging habitat Overall score of 7/10 Overall score of 10/10 The average score for Quality and availability of food and foraging habitat across all BioCondition sites was 4.88/10.
+Attribute / Metric Baseline Performance Target (Year 0) Interim Performance Target (Year 5) Interim Performance Target (Year 10) Interim Performance Target (Year 15) Completion Criteria (Year 20) Justification Species-specific c attributes South-eastern gl ossy black cockatoo Quality and availability of food and foraging habitat Overall score of 2/10 Overall score of 4/10 Overall score of 6/10 Overall score of 8/10 Overall score of 10/10 The average score for Quality and availability of food and foraging habitat across all BioCondition sites was 4.88/10.
 This attribute is divided equally between two components, known feed tree species (Allocasuarina spp. or Casuarina spp.) presence and abundance of mature female (cone-bearing) trees.
 Based on the average Recruitment (4.83/5), Tree Species Richness (4.25/5) and Large Trees (4.33/15) detected in the BioCondition assessments, it is considered likely that an increase in the Quality and availability of food and foraging habitat is achievable as the offset vegetation matures and continues to self-propagate.
 Relevant Management Actions: Bushfire management, Livestock removal, fencing and Pest fauna management.

-Attribute / Metric Interim Performance Target (Year 10) Completion Criteria (Year 20) Justification Quality and availability of shelter Overall score of 5/10 Overall score of 10/10 Quality and availability of shelter across all BioCondition sites scores an average of 4/10 indicating that there is room for improvement during the 20-year offset.
+Attribute / Metric Baseline Performance Target (Year 0) Interim Performance Target (Year 5) Interim Performance Target (Year 10) Interim Performance Target (Year 15) Completion Criteria (Year 20) Justification Quality and availability of shelter Overall score of 2/10 Overall score of 4/10 Overall score of 6/10 Overall score of 8/10 Overall score of 10/10 Quality and availability of shelter across all BioCondition sites scores an average of 4/10 indicating that there is room for improvement during the 20-year offset.
 This attribute is scored based on the abundance of suitable hollow bearing trees and/or stags and distance to 'suitable' water sources (including dams, troughs, seasonal wetlands, and pools along watercourses).
 Based on the average Large Trees (3.75/5) and the proposed increase and installation of nestboxes, it is considered likely that an increase in the Quality and availability of shelter is achievable.
-Relevant Management Actions: Bushfire Threats to the species Overall score of 7/15 Overall score of 15/15 Threats to species across all BioCondition sites was determined to average 1/15 based on the current condition of the Property.
+Relevant Management Actions: Bushfire management and Nestbox program.
+Threats to the species Overall score of 3/15 Overall score of 6/15 Overall score of 9/15 Overall score of 12/15 Overall score of 15/15 Threats to species across all BioCondition sites was determined to average 1/15 based on the current condition of the Property.
 It is considered likely that improvement of this score to 15/15 is achievable by the completion of the 20-year offset based on the management actions proposed.
 Relevant Management Actions: Bushfire management, Livestock removal, fencing and Pest fauna management.